An Induction Study to Investigate the Efficacy and Safety of Duvakitug in Participants With Moderately to Severely Active Crohn's Disease

 The above information is not intended to contain all considerations relevant to a participant's potential participation in a clinical trial.

-Participants will undergo various study procedures, including randomized and placebo-controlled phases.
-In some parts of the study, participants will not know if they are receiving the investigational medication or a placebo, which is an inactive substance that looks like the investigational medicine but does not contain any medicine.
+- Study details: Participants will receive either the investigational medication or a placebo, which is an inactive substance that looks like the investigational medicine but does not contain any medicine.
+The study is divided into three sub-studies, each lasting up to 12 weeks, with a follow-up period for some participants.

 Find a study site near you